Chilly? Warm Up With These Healthy Homemade Soups

 - Add beans and legumes.
 They are an excellent source of vegetarian protein, high in folic acid, a great source of fiber and a low-glycemic-index food.
 Try our Lentil Soup recipe.

 - Add whole grains.
 Brown and wild rice are large, intact grains metabolized by the body more slowly than grains ground into flour.
 These “true whole grains” prevent blood sugar “spikes” that are followed by “lows”, which may induce cravings and fatigue.
-The result instead is a steady, productive energy that propels you through the day.
+The result instead is a steady, productive energy with less sugar cravings that propels you through the day.
 Our Brown Rice Soup with Asparagus is a good source of whole grains.

 - Add vegetables.
 Making soup is a perfect way to serve up plenty of servings of vegetables, as they add depth, texture and taste.
 Try the Roasted Vegetable Soup recipe.

+Another major advantage to soup is that it is often better the next few days after the ingredients and flavors have had time to meld together.
+Making soup on Sunday often provides several lunches or another dinner during the week for those short of prep time.
 If you are forgoing homemade soup for canned soup, keep in mind that while canned soups can be good sources of protein, fiber, vitamins and beneficial nutrients such as lycopene, they are notoriously high in sodium.
 When choosing canned soups, look for low-sodium versions or simply add your own spices and seasonings to no-salt varieties.

 Today’s Health Topics